actonmass/actonmass.org/content/issues/lgbtq-rights.md

 catchphrase: MA was the first state to recognize same-sex marriage, but only because of a court ruling.
 Our legislature is still moving too slowly on civil rights issues
+text: Massachusetts General Law Chapter 76 section 5 explicitly states “No person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges and courses of study of such public school on account of race, color, sex, gender identity, religion, national origin or sexual orientation.”
+Yet, even within this state, we must acknowledge that there is an rise of anti-LGBTQ activity of people targeting the civil rights of children, youth, and families, including proposed book bans, protests at drag story hours, and bomb threats against Boston Children's Hospital for providing gender-affirming care.
+By ignoring these attacks, legislators are sending a poignant message to our youth that – while those in power know of their suffering – there is little care and attention to the necessary work to protect the health, safety, and well-being of queer youth in this state.
 bills_to_support_title: LGBTQ+ Rights
 failures_block_title: MA has been slow to expand protections for LGBTQ+ people
 questions: